 During the course of the year, Interns will live at Saint Joseph Formation Center in Baileys Harbor.
 The internship’s primary mission is to grow in a life of prayer, acquire a habit of intellectual formation, engage in the human formation of community life and live a missionary life of apostolic fervor.
 Interns will begin the year with a 5 day silent directed retreat in late September.
 They will then be responsible for helping with up to 26 expedition retreats in Door County and going on mission, primarily to young people within our diocese, walking with them in their journey of discipleship.
 In addition to the apostolate, each week will include three days of classes (primarily on spiritual theology, lectio divina, and philosophy) and a “desert day” for prayer and leisure.
 (Here is what a typical week looks like).

 If you are serious about going deeper in your relationship with the Lord through a sacramental encounter with the Living person of Jesus Christ, then this may be just the ticket.
-Take a year off of school or take a year after school to put perspective on your life and ask the question, "Quo Vadis Domine?"
+Take a year off of school or work or take a year after school to put perspective on your life and ask the question, "Quo Vadis Domine?"
 He will lead and you can follow if you have the courage and conviction to drop your nets for a catch.
 Duc In Altum!